Captorhinus: Captorhinus laticeps

 C. laticeps is distinguished from C. aguti by the lack of multiple tooth rows, but is very similar in all other aspects.
 Captorhinus laticeps is considerably smaller than C. magnus, and possesses chisel-shaped teeth instead of ogival teeth on the posterior portion of the maxilla and dentary.

+Other remains

+Possible remains of Captorhinus have been reported from the Pedra de Fogo Formation, Piauí, Brazil, but they are fragmentary and cannot be assigned to the genus with confidence.

 History of discovery

 In 1882, Edward Cope described a fragmentary skull from the Lower Permian of Texas collected by W. F. Cummins at Coffee Creek as Ectocynodon aguti.
 The name had then been revised several times by different paleontologists as more genera were discovered.
 In 1911, paleontologist Ermine Cowles Case revised the recently discovered species.
 He decided to refer P. (Ectodynodon) aguti, P. aduncus, and P. isolomus to Captorhinus, and established a new family, Captorhinidae.

-Named by Cope from the Latin word, “captor,” meaning “one who catches something,” and the Greek word, “rhino,” meaning, “of the nose.”
+Named by Cope from the Latin word, "captor," meaning "one who catches something," and the Greek word, "rhino," meaning, "of the nose."
 This is based on the theory that the characteristically curved premaxilla of Captorhinus may have been used to catch prey.